CortexIntelligentAutomation/docs/content/en/docs/2024.1/_shared/prerequisites/install-innovation-only/single-server/encryption-requirements.md

 Certain sensitive parameters required during installation (e.g. passwords) must be encrypted; other potentially sensitive parameters (e.g. usernames) can be encrypted using the [{{% ctx %}} Encryptor][CORTEX Encrypted] PowerShell module, which uses AES256.
-Details of whether a parameter must or can be encrypted are specified during the installation steps.
+Details of whether a parameter must or should be encrypted are specified during the installation steps.

 Before encrypting parameters, it is required to generate a private key that will be used by the [{{% ctx %}} Encryptor][CORTEX Encrypted] PowerShell module using the following steps:

-Choose either the Application Server or the Web Application Server, and copy the `Cortex Innovation {{< version >}} - Encryption Key Generator.zip` artefacts to a folder on it:
+Copy the `Cortex Innovation {{< version >}} - Encryption Key Generator.zip` artefacts to a folder on the server:

 1. Extract the `Cortex Innovation {{< version >}} - Encryption Key Generator.zip` file to a folder with the same name.
 1. Open a Windows PowerShell (x64) window as administrator.
 The administrator must be a domain user that is a member of the local Administrators group on the Application Server and Web Application Server.